masonj188/dotfiler/README.md

 Set hostname to use for this run (default is current machine's hostname)

 ## Installation
-If you have a working Go installation, simply `go get github.com/masonj188/dotfiler`
+If you have a working Go installation, simply `go get -u github.com/masonj188/dotfiler`

 If you don't have a Go installation, precompiled binaries will soon be available for most major operating systems.